 1. Fill in your measurements

-Enter your measurements following the illustrations in the tutorial.
+Enter your measurements following the illustrations in the interactive form.

-Click “Design tutorial” to get your personalised drafting guide.
+Click “Prepare tutorial” to prepare your personalised drafting guide or pattern.

 3. Download a PDF instantly